-We regularly review our liquidity and anticipated capital requirements in light of the significant uncertainty created by the COVID-19 global pandemic.
-We believe that our current cash on hand provides sufficient liquidity to meet our anticipated needs for capital for at least the next 12 months.
+We regularly review our liquidity and anticipated capital requirements and we believe that our current cash on hand provides sufficient liquidity to meet our anticipated needs for capital for at least the next 12 months.

-Our cash and cash equivalents totaled \$44.6 million as of May 31, 2023, compared with \$28.8 million as of May 31, 2022.
-As of May 31, 2023 and 2022, total debt outstanding related to the Credit Agreement was \$50.0 million (\$25.0 million on the Revolving Facility and \$25.0 million on the Delayed Draw Term Loan) and \$25.0 million, respectively.
-The fair value of the contingent consideration liability as of May 31, 2023 was \$19.3 million.
+Our cash and cash equivalents totaled \$76.1 million as of May 31, 2024, compared with \$44.6 million as of May 31, 2023.
+As of May 31, 2024 there was no outstanding debt as the Credit Agreement was extinguished in connection with the Divestiture (see Note 12 "Long-Term Debt" set forth in the Notes to our consolidated financial statements included in this Annual Report on Form 10-K).
+As of May 31, 2023, total debt outstanding related to the Credit Agreement was \$50.0 million.
+The fair value of the contingent consideration liability as of May 31, 2024 was \$4.7 million.

-The table below summarizes our cash flows for the years ended May 31, 2023 and 2022:
+The table below summarizes our cash flows for the years ended May 31, 2024 and 2023: